gtsilva/Fall2025_IOB_PhD_Course/README.md

 # 2025 IOB Electrophysiology & Channels - Analysis Bootcamp

 Welcome to the Analysis Bootcamp for the IOB ePhys and Channels PhD course (Fall 2025).
-This repository contains materials, example data, and Jupyter notebooks to help you learn how to analyze electrophysiology data using Python.
+This repository contains comprehensive materials, example datasets, and step-by-step Jupyter notebooks to teach you how to analyze electrophysiology data using Python.
+You'll learn to work with both HDF5 files (retina recordings) and ABF files (patch-clamp data), perform spike detection, create visualizations, and generate multimedia outputs from your recordings.

 ## 📂 Contents